Esteemed-Innovation/Esteemed-Innovation/README.md

 * Downloads can be found on [CurseForge](http://minecraft.curseforge.com/mc-mods/224867-flaxbeards-steam-power/)

 ## Contact
 You can contact the team usually within hours here on GitHub through issues.
-If that's not your style, you can also contact tue Esteemed Innovation team on IRC at #TheSteamTank on EsperNet.
+If that's not your style, you can also contact the Esteemed Innovation team on IRC at #TheSteamTank on EsperNet.